invkrh/personal-blog/content/post/hash-function.md

 The signature is created by permutation of rows, and for each column, take the row number of the first row where the value is 1.

-Actually, permutation all rows of a large matrix is very expensive.
+Actually, permutation all rows of a large matrix are very expensive.
 Instead, we create a hash function which takes a row number as input, and the output is a row number after permutation.
 It is obvious that the input and output are in the same range [0, # total rows -1], and even if the inputs are in order, the output can be in any order.
 This is exactly the functions we discussed in previous sections.

 Given a total row number $n$, we just pick a random nature number $a$ which is co-prime to $n$, then the function is created easily: